 Having had plenty of experience working remotely as an entrepreneur in various businesses, Ian was not only used to working from home but also transitioning to different places and environments.
 As a remote worker, he already had a firm grasp of what was needed to sustain the business before making the big trip.

 When asked why he chose Puerto Rico specifically, Ian listed a few obvious benefits: it’s affordable, it’s warm, and there’s plenty of nature and history.

-Ian says his family’s life was greatly enriched because the whole family — and his two young boys in particular — were truly able to immerse themselves in the country, getting to know the culture, hiking, exploring biological diversity, and learning about pre-American history.
+Ian says his family’s life was greatly enriched.
+The whole family — and his two young boys in particular — were truly able to immerse themselves in the country.
+They got to know the culture, hiking, exploring biological diversity and learning about pre-American history.
 This is definitely not the type of experience they could ever get in the classroom.

 As for school, Ian and his wife planned early and carefully.
 They were able to work out a plan with the school where they could homeschool the kids through the two months to make sure they didn’t fall behind.

 If you’ve ever tried to travel and work at the same time, you probably know that it can be…well, distracting, to say the least.
 But for Ian, this was actually one of the most productive times in his life, and even he was surprised at his level of output.